 While the Principal Investigator is responsible for preparing the proposal, a successful proposal requires consultation and collaboration with a wide variety of both internal and external parties.
-Once you have identified a suitable funding opportunity, read the program announcement, Request for Proposal or Funding Opportunity Announcement carefully to ensure that both you and the University of Arizona meet its requirements.
+Once you have identified a suitable funding opportunity, read the program announcement, Request for Proposal (RFP) or Funding Opportunity Announcement (FOA) carefully to ensure that both you and the University of Arizona meet its requirements.
 Contact Sponsored Projects & Contracting Services for clarification on anything that seems unclear.

 There are many factors that impact the feasibility of a proposal:

 - Mission.
 Does the project support the mission of the University of Arizona?

 - Terms and Conditions.
 Does the sponsor have terms and conditions that the University can accept?

 - Time.
 Is there sufficient time to prepare a strong proposal with the necessary collaborative agreements, regulatory approvals, budget, etc?

 - Cost Sharing.
 Are there cost sharing or matching requirements that require department or college approval?

 - Compliance.
 Will you be able to comply with regulatory requirements such as human subjects, animal care, recombinant DNA, etc?